-DENVER — It's a calm and mild start to the day.
-We'll see mostly sunny skies Tuesday morning and then scattered storms and showers by the afternoon.
-There is a low risk of severe weather along the Front Range, but we could see some brief heavy rain, gusty winds and small hail.
+DENVER — Look for slow-moving, scattered storms and heavy rain showers across much of Colorado this evening.
+There is a low risk of severe weather along the Front Range, but we could see some localized flooding, blustery winds and small hail.

 This heavier rain is due to a monsoon flow that will return to much of the state, especially on Wednesday.
 We'll see more widespread thunderstorm activity in the mountains and on the plains.
 This bump in tropical moisture could lead to some localized flooding, particularly in mountain areas and spots that have already seen recent rain.